+16 Tullos Hill

-18 Tullos Hill Tullos Hill is a Local Nature Conservation Site within easy walking distance of the Coastal Path.
+Tullos Hill is a District Wildlife Site within easy walking distance of the Coastal Path.
 It offers fine views of the City and contains numerous archaeological sites, including Bronze Age burial cairns dating from about 2000BC.
 This large area of dry heathland attracts large mammals such as foxes and roe deer.
 Work is continuing to improve the wildlife and path networks in this area.

+17 Doonies Farm

-19 Doonies Farm An opportunity to visit a working farm with a wide range of rare breeds of British farm animals.
+An opportunity to visit a working farm with a wide range of rare breeds of British farm animals.
 These include breeds of Golden Guernsey goats, Gloucester cattle, Kerry Hill Sheep, Eriskay Ponies and Tamworth Pigs.
 Doonies Farm is a working farm that is managed using traditional farming methods, where conservation and biodiversity combine to encourage a variety of wildlife.

+18 Cove Harbour

-20 Cove Harbour An attractive small fishing harbour on Colsea Road, Cove.
+An attractive small fishing harbour on Colsea Road, Cove.
 At low tide there are good opportunities to go rock pooling.
 Take care; please be aware of incoming tides.
-All of the coastal strip from Cove to Balnagask is designated as a Local Nature Conservation Site.